mohamedaaa010/ashourmindset.com/README.md

 To edit text, modify the values in these JSON files without changing the keys.

+### Checking translation quality

+The `test/checkTranslations.js` script verifies that every locale contains the same keys and optionally rates random samples using the OpenAI API.

+1. Run `npm install` once to install the script's dependencies.
+2. Set the `OPENAI_API_KEY` environment variable if you want quality checks.
+3. Execute `node test/checkTranslations.js`.

+The script prints any issues and exits with an error code when translations need attention.

 ## 📱 Mobile Optimization

 This website prioritizes mobile experience with: